-These Blown Cylinder Glass Windows (also known as broad glass or sheet glass) are $15 each, or Best Offer.
+These Blown Cylinder Glass Windows (also known as broad glass or sheet glass) are FREE, first come first serve.

 We are rehabbing/restoring an 1894 Victorian home in the Historic Old North End of Colorado Springs.
 While the resale value of this house is greater with newly repaired frames and energy efficient windows, we didn’t want to just through these 109 year old windows out because of the unique and special character of the glass.
 Maybe you neeed a replacement window?
 As best we can tell, the price above is reasonable.
 If you know more and can substantiate a better, verifiable deal on line, let us know and we’ll take your price.